shlomile/Simple-Calc/README.md

 # Simple-Calc
-This is a simple Calculator with the operator '+,-,/,*'
+This is a simple Calculator with the operators: '+,-,/,*'